astrotaca/website/_posts/2025-02-07-noise-reduction.md

 ---
 layout: post
-title: "PixInsight Noise Reduction: TGV Denoise vs. Alternative Methods"
+title: "PixInsight Noise Reduction: TGV Denoise vs. Alternative Methods — Which One is Best?"
-date: 2024-10-12 12:00:00
+date: 2025-02-07 12:00:00
 ---

-## PixInsight Noise Reduction: TGV Denoise vs. Alternative Methods — Which One is Best?
+# PixInsight Noise Reduction: TGV Denoise vs. Alternative Methods — Which One is Best?

 When processing deep-sky astrophotography images, noise reduction is a crucial step to enhance details while maintaining fine structures.
 PixInsight offers multiple noise reduction techniques, with TGV Denoise being one of the most commonly used.
 Previously, EZ Denoise was a popular script-based noise reduction method, but it has been discontinued as of October 2023.
 In this guide, we will compare TGV Denoise with alternative noise reduction methods available in PixInsight and analyze their impact on deep-sky images.

-### Understanding Noise in Astrophotography
+## Understanding Noise in Astrophotography

 Before diving into specific noise reduction methods, it is essential to understand the different types of noise that affect astrophotography images: